Trump offers support for background checks on gun buys

 Ella Fesler, 16-year-old high school student in Alexandria, Virginia, was among the students at the “lie-in” in front of the White House.
 She said it was time for change, adding: “Every day when I say ‘bye’ to my parents, I do acknowledge the fact that I could never see my parents again.”

-But previous gun tragedies have not produced action in Congress.
+But previous gun tragedies have not led Congress to act.
 After the Las Vegas massacre in the fall, Republicans and Democrats in Congress talked about taking a rare step to tighten the nation’s gun laws.
-Four months later, the only gun legislation that has moved in the House or Senate instead eases restrictions for gun owners.
+Four months later, the only gun legislation that has moved through Congress eases restrictions for gun owners.

 Kristin Brown, co-president of the Brady Campaign to Prevent Gun Violence, said the measure Trump discussed with Cornyn would help to enforce existing rules but would not close loopholes permitting loose private sales on the internet and at gun shows.
 She’s pressing for a ban on assault-type weapons and for laws enabling family members, guardians or police to ask judges to strip gun rights temporarily from people who show warning signs of violence.